itakurah/FastAudioMerge/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Select any audio files you would like to concatenate and select the target output format.
+1. **Select Audio Files**: Choose the audio files you'd like to concatenate.
+2. **Select Output Format**: Choose the target format for the resulting audio file.
+3. **Start the Encoding**: Press the merge button and let FastAudioMerge process your files.

-**Note**: The encoding time depends on the file size of the input audio files.
+**Note**: The encoding time will vary depending on the size of the input files.

 <p align="right">(<a href="#top">back to top</a>)</p>